2ion/crctk/README.md

     sum HEXSTRING.
  -f Supplements -V. Instead of calculating the real CRC
     sum, use a CRC32 hexstring if the file is tagged.
+ -x Supplements -V. For any tagged file, use the hexstring as
+    as the reference CRC32 instead of computing anew.
  -c Compute the CRC32 of the given file, print and exit.
  -n Supplements -c. print CRC32 in its numerical format.
  -C for multiple input files, create a checksum listing